 One Of The Most Significant ATC Work-Load Reducing Innovations In 60 Years!

-Look at the extensive list of benefits that our highly directional beam steered Advanced ILS Antennas provide ATC personnel … enhances operational safety, eliminates taxiway hold line confusion, reduces sequencing challenges, seamlessly transition from VFR to IFR operations, reduces flight delays, reduces the ILS Critical Area, improves airport throughput capacity, reduces pilot confusion, reduces air traffic controller pressures, reduces air traffic congestion near airport, reduces runway occupancy times (RTO), reduces landing and takeoff cycle (LTC), adds no additional workload on ATC personnel, no additional training required, supports ATC personnel retention efforts, enhances ATC recruitment efforts, reduces communication workload for ATC…
+Look at the extensive list of benefits that our highly directional beam steered Advanced ILS Antennas provide ATC personnel … enhances operational safety, eliminates taxiway hold line confusion, reduces sequencing challenges, seamlessly transition from VFR to IFR operations, reduces flight delays, reduces the ILS Critical Area, improves airport throughput capacity, reduces pilot confusion, reduces air traffic controller pressures, reduces air traffic congestion near airport, reduces runway occupancy times (ROT), reduces landing and takeoff cycle (LTC), adds no additional workload on ATC personnel, no additional training required, supports ATC personnel retention efforts, enhances ATC recruitment efforts, reduces communication workload for ATC…

 In many parts of the world, fewer numbers of Air Traffic Control (ATC) personnel are relied upon to manage an ever increasing workload brought about in part by increased demand for air travel compounded by inefficient capacity management strategies at major airports.
 Maybe it is time we address the root causes of the excessive workload in order to lessen safety risks and to make your job less stressful and more appealing.

 The level of responsibility and the pressures that accompany your position should be reason enough that you should be provided the very best equipment and technology available to assist you to more easily manage your tasks, yet it seems as if your job may now be more complicated than ever before.
 Lets look at why this may still be the case again after COVID 19 and what can be done about it.

 To Simplify ATC Operations You Must First Simplify The Airport Environment